 Stay-at-home parents have been on the incline recently.
 More and more moms and dads are structuring their lives to have at least one parent home full time.
 If you’re the breadwinner and you die, your spouse is likely going to have to return to the work force.
 However, if you’re the stay-at-home parent and you pass away, your working spouse will have to begin paying for all the services that you currently provide.

 Just like the bills that keep coming, your debt doesn’t go away when you die.
 Your debts such as student loans, credit cards, mortgage, sba loans and car loans – all of these still need to be paid back.
 Your partner or spouse will be responsible for these debts if they are an official co-signer.
 When you buy a life insurance policy make sure to factor in all of your debts.

 Life insurance provides coverage for today expenses — as well as tomorrow expenses.
 One of the future expenses that life insurance can cover is college tuition.
 Make sure you calculate how much college will cost if you have children now or plan on having a family in the near future.
 College isn’t cheap and tuition seems to rise every year.

 Leave a Legacy

 Did you know you can use life insurance to fund all of your legacy goals?
 Life insurance can help you leave an inheritance for your family or loved ones or provide your favorite charity a financial gift.
-Permanent life insurance is the preferred type of coverage when it comes to leaving a legacy — as it provides you a flexible policy and peace of mind that your legacy goals will be reached.
+Permanent life insurance is the preferred type of coverage when it comes to leaving a legacy.
+Policies like whole life, universal life and indexed universal life can provide you a flexible policy and peace of mind that your legacy goals will be reached.